Pro Bono Opportunities

 When students sign up for the following opportunities, the legal service organization provides on-site training and does not require students to commit to attending more than a single session.
 But students, legal service organizations, and clients benefit exponentially the more often students participate in these opportunities.

 - Justice Bus: OneJustice, a nonprofit organization, works with legal service organizations and volunteers to ensure greater access to high quality legal help for underserved communities.
-The Justice Bus Project is an opportunity for law students to provide legal assistance to isolated and rural communities in a variety of areas, including criminal record expungements, immigration, employment, housing and education.
+The Justice Bus Project is an opportunity for law students to provide legal assistance to isolated and rural communities in a variety of areas, including criminal record expungement, immigration, employment, housing and education.

 - What do law students do?
 For the fall semester, students will interview clients and provide legal assistance on criminal record expungement matters.